adanRivas/ai4all_covid19_vax/README.md

 # AI4All Covid-19 Vaccination Adoption Rates
-This code base houses regressions model used to prediction vaccine adoptions rates in the US.
+This code base houses regressions model used to prediction vaccine adoptions rates in the US and compare them to that of Portugal.

 ## Background